Feed Fatigue Is Real; But Pushing Past It Is Essential

 Advertisement

-In the midst of all of this, Black people may suddenly be finding themselves at the center of an increased amount of attention — some well-intentioned, some not.
+In the midst of all of this, Black people may suddenly be finding themselves at the centre of an increased amount of attention — some well-intentioned, some not.

 Black people have been inundated with messages from white people and aspiring non-Black allies on their social media pages and directly, which can be overwhelming and harmful.
 “There are many times when well-intended and well-meaning white people make statements of white guilt, or express that they don’t know what to do.... [effectively placing a] heavy burden of their own guilt and shame upon a person that's already in grief and in trauma,” Mariel Buquè, PhD, a trauma therapist, previously told Refinery29.